Aircloak/aircloak/air/docs/content/sql/restrictions.md

 -- Correct - an aggregate is used
 SELECT COUNT(*) FROM table GROUP BY category WHERE round(max(number)) = 10

--- Incorrect - another operation is used
-SELECT COUNT(*) FROM table WHERE round(number + 1) = 10
+-- Incorrect - another operation (+) is applied in the same expression as round SELECT COUNT(*) FROM table WHERE round(number + 1) = 10

 -- Correct - used in the top-level HAVING, so restrictions don't apply